goru001/inltk/README.md

 pip install inltk
 ```

+iNLTK runs on CPU and NOT on GPU, as is the desired behaviour for most
+of the Deep Learning models in production.

-The first command will install pytorch-cpu, which, as the name suggests,
+The first command above will install pytorch-cpu, which, as the name suggests,
  does not have cuda support.

 ### Supported languages